jfrog/charts/stable/xray/UPGRADE_NOTES.md

 # JFrog Xray Chart Upgrade Notes
 This file describes special upgrade notes needed at specific versions

-## Upgrade from 1.X or 2x to 3.X and above (Chart Versions)
+## Upgrade from 1.x/2.x to 3.x and above (Chart Versions)
-* JFrog Xray v3.x is only compatible with JFrog Artifactory v7.x.
-To upgrade, you must first install JFrog Artifactory 7.x.
+* JFrog Xray v3.x is only compatible with JFrog Artifactory v7.x To upgrade, you must first install JFrog Artifactory 7.x
 * To upgrade from a version prior to 1.x, you first need to upgrade to latest version of 1.x as described in https://github.com/jfrog/charts/blob/master/stable/xray/CHANGELOG.md.
-* To upgrade from a version of 2x, you first need to upgrade to the latest version of 2x as described in https://github.com/jfrog/charts/blob/pre-unified-platform/stable/xray/CHANGELOG.md.
+* To upgrade from a version of 2.x, you first need to upgrade to the latest version of 2.x as described in https://github.com/jfrog/charts/blob/pre-unified-platform/stable/xray/CHANGELOG.md.

 **DOWNTIME IS REQUIRED FOR AN UPGRADE!**
 ### For 1.x to 3.x and above